kanihamk/playwright_automation/README.md

 # playwright_automation
-his script is like a little robot for your web browser.
+This script is like a little robot for your web browser.
 It's designed to:

 Log in for you: It remembers your login so you don't have to type it in every time.